 What do you need to travel?

-Depending on where you wish to travel to and whether you wish to tow some sort of accommodation, you will need to select a vehicle that will do the job.
+Again, depending on the destination and whether you wish to tow some sort of accommodation, you will need to select a vehicle that will do the job.
 I have met people with all types of vehicles even pushbike riders with a tent.

 Unless you have some sort of passive income or savings, you will need a means of earning money.
 You may have some savings to start, but you need to consider your ongoing needs.
 It is certainly advisable to have a safety net.

-If you choose, as I have done, to supplement your income with, or have a totally online business then you will need a computer, internet connection and be prepared to learn how to create this business.
-Like any business you need to learn a trade or educate yourself about a niche, or employ someone else to work for you.
-The latter is extremely hard if you are a mobile business as experienced sales staff are not easy to get.
-Often, you are the boss and worker.
+If you choose, as I have done in the past, to supplement your income with, or have a totally online business then you will need a computer, an internet connection, and be prepared to learn how to create this business.

 You may be able to offer your professional skills to create a service for others.
 This could be something like hairdressing skills or even online marketing for others.